Form: A twining vine.

 Sun: Full sun.

 Water once established: Once or twice a month.
-Better appearance with weekly watering.
+It needs weekly watering in the hottest months

 Propagation: Seed and cuttings.